phase/sbhs/DOCUMENTATION.md

 =============
 A lot of information in this document came from [Sonic Retro](http://info.sonicretro.org/index.php?title=SCHG:Sonic_Battle), though I did my fair share of adding to it.
+There is also a lot of information in the code that needs to be added to here.

 Text Editing
 ------------